github-education-resources/graduation/README.md

 # How to join the Class of 2020

-Replace `<YOUR-USERNAME>` with your GitHub username in this guide.
+Replace `jpanged` with your GitHub username in this guide.

 ## 1. Create the folder _data/YOUR-USERNAME/
 Fork this repository, create a new folder inside the `_data` folder, and name it with your username.
-It should look something like this `_data/<YOUR-USERNAME>/`.
+It should look something like this `_data/jpanged/`.
 Ex.

 ```